(This page revised January 16, 2018)

 (Camel Pen Company) A pen company located in Orange, New Jersey (with its factory in West Orange); founded in 1935, with Howard E. Spaulding as president and treasurer, E. W. Spaulding as secretary, George F. Howard as vice president, and Joseph Wustman as plant manager.
 Camel set out to produce pens that made their own ink when you filled them with water.
 At the back end of the barrel, built into the button filling mechanism, was a replaceable cartridge that contained an ink pellet (U.S. Patent No 2,024,228, issued December 17, 1935, to Russell B. Kingman and Ralf L. Hartwell).
 Unlike the ink pellets for trench pens of World War I, the Camel’s pellet was intended to be good for many fillings, up to a year’s worth.
 The concept was good, but the execution was unsatisfactory, and the original Camel company was out of business by the end of 1938.
 Wustman transferred at least some of its parts and raw materials to the Newark Pen Company, which he also owned, and which began making Camel-branded lever fillers.
 Shown here is a “junior” sized Camel.
 Camel was not the first company to have tried to produce a pen of this type; in the early 1920s, the short-lived Dictator company had attempted the same feat, apparently with a similar lack of success.
 Nor was it the last; in the latter 1930s, Water tried, and during World War II, Grieshaber offered yet another ink-making pen.
 See also Dictator, Grieshaber, ink pellet, Instant Ink, Water.
 Read a profile of the Camel Pen here.

 Morrison’s name for the slope-cut cap crown used on some of its pen models beginning shortly before World War II.
 The best-known Cameo-Top model was the Patriot.
-Shown below is a postwar Cameo Top pen with a metal plaque inset into the sloped cap crown.
+Shown below is a postwar Morrison Monitor, which featured a metal plaque inset into the sloped Cameo Top cap crown.
 See also Morrison, Patriot.